 The hardware specifications of your product determine the number of images that you can import and the number of instances that you can deploy per image.

-Virtual Analyzer supports OVA files up to 20GB in size.
+On Deep Discovery Analyzer 1000 appliances, Virtual Analyzer supports OVA files up to 20GB in size.